vamsikrishnachippagiri45/Real-Time-Spike-Detection-Hardware-Software-Co-Design-for-Edge-Devices/README.md

 To overcome these limitations, our work presents a lightweight spike detection strategy using a running mean approach that analyzes each incoming data point in real time, without relying on floating-point operations or large memory buffers.
 The design follows a hardware–software co-design model, where the main detection task is handled by a dedicated hardware unit, while a software layer takes care of control logic and data flow.
 This structure delivers a fast, power-efficient solution that is ideal for running in real-time on FPGAs at the edge.

+# Welford’s Algorithm for Running Mean

+In real-time and streaming data systems, computing the mean incrementally is essential for tasks such as anomaly detection, noise suppression, and adaptive thresholding.
+Storing all past samples or recomputing the mean from scratch is impractical in hardware-constrained systems.
+Therefore, an efficient running mean algorithm is required.

+## Running Mean Definition

+For a sequence of samples, the mean after processing N samples is defined as:

+μᵢ = (1 / Nᵢ) · Σ(xₖ),  k = 1 to Nᵢ

+where:
+- xₖ is the input sample
+- Nᵢ is the current sample count

+## Welford’s Algorithm

+To efficiently compute the running mean in hardware, this design uses **Welford’s algorithm**, which is numerically stable and well-suited for fixed-point arithmetic.
+Instead of accumulating large sums, the algorithm maintains a shifting origin and a bounded residual.

+### Update Equations

+The running mean is updated using the following steps:

+Pᵢ′ = Pᵢ₋₁ + (xᵢ − mᵢ₋₁)

+Δm = [Pᵢ′ / Nᵢ]

+mᵢ = mᵢ₋₁ + Δm

+Pᵢ = Pᵢ′ − Nᵢ · Δm

+### Parameters

+- xᵢ   : Current input sample
+- mᵢ  : Integer-shifted mean
+- Pᵢ  : Corrected residual sum
+- Nᵢ  : Sample count
+- [] : Floor operation enforcing integer division

+The intermediate partial sum P_i' accumulates the deviation from the current origin.
+The shift delta_m keeps the origin close to the true mean, preventing large numerical growth.

+## Mean Approximation

+The running mean can be approximated as:

+μᵢ = mᵢ + (Pᵢ / Nᵢ)

+This representation separates the mean into:
+- An integer component (mᵢ)
+- A fractional correction term (Pᵢ / Nᵢ)

+The fractional term remains bounded within ±0.5, ensuring numerical stability and preventing overflow.

+## Hardware Advantages

+- Uses only integer arithmetic
+- Avoids large accumulators
+- Numerically stable for long data streams
+- Suitable for low-power FPGA and ASIC implementations

+This makes Welford’s algorithm ideal for real-time, streaming hardware designs.